Maya-Tupi graphs: a generalization of split graphs: Graphs with no induced four-vertex cycle

 By \cref{lem:c4free-mayatupi}, we have in this case that $|\barM| = 2$.
 Since $|A|\geq 3$, then $K\neq \varnothing$.
 Consequently, by \cref{lem:c4free-mayatupi}, for any possible subset $S=\{u,v\}$ with two vertices of $V(G)$, we verify if there is an \MT-partition $(K,\barM,S,M)$ in which $\barM = \{u,v\}$.
 It suffices to check whether the set $K$ of vertices $w \in V(G)$ such that $u,v\in N_G(w)$ induces a clique, and to check whether $V(G)\setminus K$ induces a subgraph with maximum degree at most one.
 This can be achieved in $\mathcal{O}(n^3)$-time.

 If no \MT-partition is found, by \cref{lem:c4free-mayatupi}, \cref{item:c4freebarMatmosttwo}, the only possibility for $G$ to be \mayatupi is that $G$ has an \MT-partition $(A,B)$ in which $A$ induces clique.
-In this case, $G$ is \mayatupi if and only if $G$ is a $(1,2)$-tc graph.
-This can be verified in $\mathcal{O}(n^6)$ as Gagarin and Metelsky~\cite{gagarinVNANBSFMN3} proved that there are 18 minimal obstructions to this class each one with at most 6 vertices. \end{proof}
+In this case, $G$ is \mayatupi if and only if $G$ is a $\langle 1,2 \rangle$-polar graph.
+This can be verified in brute-force thorough an $\mathcal{O}(n^6)$-time algorithm as Gagarin and Metelsky~\cite{gagarinVNANBSFMN3} proved that there are 18 minimal obstructions to this class each one with at most 6 vertices, but here we use our linear-time \Cref{alg:12-tc-chordal} to recognize chordal $\langle 1,2 \rangle$-polar graphs provided in as $C_4$-free $\langle 1,2 \rangle$-polar graphs are actually chordal~\cite{gagarinVNANBSFMN3}. \end{proof}

-Note that the algorithm in \cref{thm:c4free-alg} has a running time corresponding to a brute-force algorithm to check all possible minimal obstructions to $(1,2)$-tc graphs.
-A natural question would be:
+As highlighted in the last lines of the previous proof, \Cref{alg:12-tc-chordal} seems to be an important tool in obtaining a better running time for the recognition of $C_4$-free \MT-graphs.
+In this context, we propose the following natural problem.

-\begin{problem} Can one decide whether a given graph $G$ is $(1,2)$-tc graph in $\mathcal{O}(n^5)$-time? \end{problem}
+\begin{problem} What is the optimal running time to decide whether a given graph $G$ is a $\langle 1,2 \rangle$-polar graph? \end{problem}

-We found 108 minimal chordal $\MT$-obstructions having at most 9 vertices by a computer program.
-The previous result shows a more efficient way to check whether a chordal graph is \mayatupi. \begin{corollary} Deciding whether a given chordal graph $G$ is \mayatupi can be done in $\mathcal{O}(n^3)$-time. \end{corollary}
+A computational search yielded 54 minimal chordal $\MT$-obstructions having at most 9 vertices. \Cref{thm:c4free-alg} shows a more efficient way to check whether a chordal graph is \mayatupi. \begin{corollary} Deciding whether a given chordal graph $G$ is \mayatupi can be done in $\mathcal{O}(n^3)$-time. \end{corollary}

 Our algorithm to recognize chordal \mayatupi graphs does not use the nice properties of chordal graphs (e.g., their perfect elimination ordering).
 So, the following natural problem is proposed.

 \begin{problem} Find an efficient algorithm to decide whether a given chordal graph $G$ is \mayatupi.
 In particular, can it be done in $\mathcal{O}(n+m)$-time? \end{problem}